apache/spark/docs/running-on-yarn.md

 make requests of these authenticated services; the services to grant rights to the authenticated principals.

-Hadoop services issue *hadoop tokens* to grant access to the services and data, tokens which the client must supply over Hadoop IPC and REST/Web APIs as proof of access rights.
+Hadoop services issue *hadoop tokens* to grant access to the services and data.
+Clients must first acquire tokens for the services they will access and pass them along with their application as it is launched in the YARN cluster.

-For Spark applications launched in a YARN cluster to interact with HDFS, HBase and Hive, the application must acquire the relevant tokens using the Kerberos credentials of the user launching the application —that is, the principal whose identity will become that of the launched Spark application.
+For a Spark application to interact with HDFS, HBase and Hive, it must acquire the relevant tokens using the Kerberos credentials of the user launching the application —that is, the principal whose identity will become that of the launched Spark application.

 This is normally done at launch time: in a secure cluster Spark will automatically obtain a token for the cluster's HDFS filesystem, and potentially for HBase and Hive.

-An HBase token will be obtained if HBase is in on classpath, the HBase configuration declares the application is secure (i.e. `hbase.security.authentication==kerberos`), and `spark.yarn.security.tokens.hbase.enabled` is not set to `false`.
+An HBase token will be obtained if HBase is in on classpath, the HBase configuration declares the application is secure (i.e. `hbase-site.xml` sets `hbase.security.authentication` to `kerberos`), and `spark.yarn.security.tokens.hbase.enabled` is not set to `false`.

 Similarly, a Hive token will be obtained if Hive is on the classpath, its configuration